PequalsNP-team/pequalsnp-team.github.io/_posts/2018-09-03-flask-jinja2-ssti.md

 As everything in this field, explore the docs of [Jinja](http://jinja.pocoo.org/docs/2.10/), [Flask](http://flask.pocoo.org/docs/1.0/api/) & Python and learn them by heart.
 Assuming this, I'm not going to explore in detail how does Flask/Jinja work, neither python internals.

 ### Reconnaissance
-You can try to probe `{{7*'7'}}` to see if the target is vulnerable.
-It would result in 49 in Twig, 7777777 in Jinja2, and neither if no template language is in use.
+You can try to probe {% raw %}`{{7*'7'}}`{% endraw %} to see if the target is vulnerable.
+It would result in `49` in Twig, `7777777` in Jinja2, and neither if no template language is in use.
 This step is sometimes as trivial as submitting invalid syntax, as template engines may identify themselves in the resulting error messages.
 Note that there are other methods to identify more template engines.
 [Tplmap](https://github.com/epinna/tplmap/) or its [Burp Suite Plugin](https://github.com/epinna/tplmap/blob/master/burp_extension/README.md) will do the trick.
 This guide will specifically focus on Jinja2.

 ### Basics
 In python `__mro__` or `mro()` allows us to go back up the tree of inherited objects in the current Python environment, and `__subclasses__` lets us come back down.
 Read the [docs](https://docs.python.org/3/library/stdtypes.html?highlight=subclasses#class.__mro__) for more.